-₹ in million Particulars As at 31st March, 2019 As at 31 st March, 2018 Other bank balances (in earmarked accounts) - In current account for equity dividend 0.09 0.05 - Balance held as margin money against letters of credit 1.69 1.56 Total 1.78 1.61
+Particulars As at As at Particulars 31st March, 2019 31st March, 2018 Other bank balances (in earmarked accounts) - In current account for equity dividend 0.09 0.05 - Balance held as margin money against letters of credit 1.69 1.56 Total 1.78 1.61

-Represents margin money amounting to ₹1.69 million (previous year ₹1.56 million) against various guarantees and letters of credit issued by bank on behalf of the Company.
+^{}Represents margin money amounting to ₹1.69 million (previous year ₹1.56 million) against various guarantees and letters of credit issued by bank on behalf of the Company.
 These deposits are not available for use by the Company as the same is in the nature of restricted cash.